o-ran-sc/ric-plt-lib-rmr/docs/rmr_init.3.rst

 specifying the normal buffer size might be a larger memory footprint.

-*Flags* allows for selection of some RMr options at the time of initialisation.
-These are set by ORing RMRFL constants from the RMr header file.
+*Flags* allows for selection of some RMR options at the time of initialisation.
+These are set by ORing RMRFL constants from the RMR header file.
 Currently the following flags are
 supported: